chrislattman/blogging-project/docs/terminal-commands/README.md

 - While macOS (and iOS, iPadOS, watchOS, and tvOS) are Unix-like, they all derive from [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system))
     - Much of Darwin's code comes from [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), an alternative to Linux that is also free and open source
     - Darwin uses the [XNU](https://en.wikipedia.org/wiki/XNU) kernel
-- Android (and Wear OS, Android TV) are based off of Linux, which itself is a kernel
+- Android (and Wear OS, Android TV), as well as derivatives like Fire OS and LineageOS are based off of Linux, which itself is a kernel
     - All Linux distributions (Ubuntu, Debian, etc.) are Unix-like
 - Windows is NOT a Unix-like operating system
     - Windows uses the [NT](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT) kernel